This article has been updated with current models for April 2023. The Nike Invincible 2 and Pegasus 39 have been replaced with their updated versions.

-There’s a notable area of difference between the Nike and adidas guide.
-Most of the standing-friendly adidas shoes had a Boost foam midsole.
+There’s a notable distinction between the Nike and adidas guides.
+Most of the standing-friendly adidas shoes have a Boost foam midsole.
 Despite its heavier build, Boost foam offers an excellent blend of all-day comfort and stability.

 With Nike, things are slightly different.
 The brand’s hero foam – aka the ZoomX – is a softer and lighter material than adidas Boost.
 This means that a ZoomX midsole is stable only in certain configurations.
-For example, the Nike Vaporfly Next % has terrible rearfoot stability, but the Invincible Run does ok.
+For example, the Nike Vaporfly has poor rearfoot stability, but the Invincible 3 does ok.

 On one hand, a shoe like the Invincible is excellent for jobs that do not require a strict dress code.
 For example, if you’re working in logistics or retail, then a super plush shoe like the ZoomX Invincible is just perfect.